 Joshua and his young family were introduced to minimalism ten years ago during a short conversation with their neighbour.
 Since then, Joshua’s story and writing have inspired millions around the world to find more life by owning fewer possessions.
 Today, based on his thoughtful and intentional approach to minimalism, he is one of the leading voices in the modern simplicity movement reaching over 1 million readers every month.
-In this conversation we pick Joshua’s brain about his take on minimalism, misconceptions of decluttering and his relationship with money.
+In this conversation, we pick Joshua’s brain about his take on minimalism, misconceptions about decluttering and his relationship with money.

 What does minimalism mean to you?